-CCMs make hospital visits, call people in need of contact, meet one-on-one with those in need of a listening ear for prayer and encouragement, offer support to grieving families, proactively seek to encourage and care for persons in need and much more.
-CCMs are assigned to a pastor based on the worship service they typically attend, and they work together as a team.
-While there is a wide variety of duties a CCM can do, most serve in areas where they feel most gifted.
+CMs make hospital visits, call people in need of contact, meet one-on-one with those in need of a listening ear for prayer and encouragement, offer support to grieving families, proactively seek to encourage and care for persons in need and much more.
+CMs are assigned to a pastor based on the worship service they typically attend, and they work together as a team.
+While there is a wide variety of duties a CM can do, most serve in areas where they feel most gifted.

 Our training covers topics such as Organizational Development, Theology of Care, Boundaries and Ethical Practices, Listening, Older Adult Ministry, Hospital Visits, Death and Prayer.

-…agree to and sign the United Methodist Church of the Resurrection Volunteer Leader Covenant.
+- Care Ministers will be required to agree to and sign the United Methodist Church of the Resurrection Volunteer Leader Covenant.
 As leaders, we set the tone and pace for the entire congregation.
-We shape the heart, character and life of this Christian community, so it is vital that we walk the Christian walk.
+We shape the heart, character and life of this Christian community.
+For this reason, it is vital that we walk the Christian walk.
 Spiritually healthy leaders will produce a spiritually healthy church.
-With this in mind, this covenant was developed to guide our life together as leaders.
-We use these standards to hold ourselves accountable to pursuing the Christian life, and in so doing, we recognize that it is God’s grace which calls forth our faithful response and it is God’s grace which brings such transformation in our lives.
+With this in mind, the following covenant was developed to guide our life together as leaders.
+We use these standards to hold ourselves accountable to pursuing the Christian life.
+And in so doing, we recognize that it is God’s grace which calls forth our faithful response and it is God’s grace which brings such transformation in our lives.

-If you are interested in being a Congregational Care Minister, please complete and return this application to the Congregational Care Office.
-You can email your application to Wendy.Chrostek@cor.org.
+If you are interested in being a Care Minister, please complete and return this application to the Congregational Care Office.
+You also can email your application to Wendy.Chrostek@cor.org.